 For an online business, the elements that comprise that experience are a little bit different.
 Typically, it’s less about tactile elements and more about what you can see, both from a design and communication point-of-view.
-The ones I’m listing here are an incomplete lit of the most talked-about brand elements for creative online businesses.
+The ones I’m listing here are an incomplete list of the most talked-about brand elements for creative online business.

 Anything associated with your business that is not a logo.

-An online home for your business that is styled to be an extension of your brand.
+An online home for your brand that is styled to be an extension of your brand

 The words and phrases you use to talk about the work you do, the people you serve, and the things you believe in.

-The work of branding involves a slew of different pieces and processes, and the ones you use are often dictated by what part of branding you’re working on (think: visual, like a logo design or website, or story-oriented, like writing a tagline or an about page).
-Generally, though, each piece of the branding puzzle utilizes these basic steps:
+¶ As you can see, the work of branding involves a slew of different pieces—and processes.
+The ones you use are often dictated by what part of branding you’re working on (think: visual, like a logo design or website, or story-oriented, like writing a tagline or an about page).

 But it’s not.
-I work with my clients on the other side of branding, the story side.
+I work on the other side of branding, the story side.
 To distinguish the brand storytelling work I do from the visual work my design colleagues do, I use the phrases “visual branding” and “story branding.”

 A brand story creates a narrative around your business.
 It’s one-part origin myth, detailing where you came from and how you got to be where you are now.
 It’s one-part manifesto, explaining what you believe in and how you’re acting on those beliefs.
 It’s one-part vision, exploring where you want to take your business in the future.
 And it’s one-part dating profile, appealing to your target audience and giving them personal insight into you, in return.
 The words, phrases, and ideas included in your brand story are all part of your overall brand.